newwwie/Code-Of-Conduct/README.md

 *This policy is a "living" document, and subject to refinement and expansion in the future.*

+#tl;dr
+- Don't be _"that"_ guy.
+- If someone is being _"that"_ guy, it is your responsibility to tell them or contact one of the moderators.
+- If you are still being _"that"_ guy, you will be _asked_ to leave.

+# Code of Conduct

 **Quixota Slack Group** should be a safe place for everybody regardless of

 - gender, gender identity or gender expression